Awards & Recognition

 In 2015 and 2016, UF and UF Health were included in Forbes’ listing of “America’s Best Employers.”
 Out of thousands of employers in the country, 500 employers in 25 industries were selected.
-UF Health was among only 30 health systems on the list.
+In 2016, UF Health was ranked No. 16 among all health care providers on the list.

 Cancer Center of Excellence

 In March 2015, Gov. Rick Scott and the Florida Department of Health recognized the University of Florida Health Cancer Center, with locations in Gainesville and Orlando, as a state-designated Cancer Center of Excellence.
 The designation by the Florida Legislature recognizes hospitals and treatment centers that demonstrate excellence in patient-centered coordinated care for people undergoing cancer treatment and chemotherapy.